brendanberg/bbb/doc/opcodes.md

 ### `NOP`

-Do nothing for once clock cycle.
+Do nothing for one clock cycle.

 - **Operands:** None
 - **Flags:** No change